Trace formulas in higher dimensions: Koplienko trace formula for self-adjoint operators

 \section{Koplienko trace formula for self-adjoint operators}

-In this section, we establish the Koplienko trace formula for an $n$-tuple of commuting self-adjoint operators (possibly unbounded) with perturbations in the root ideal $\ideal$ (which, of course, satisfies Assumptions \ref{Assumption}) of a symmetrically normed ideal $\il$ of $\bh$ corresponding to the function space $\mathfrak{R}(\Rn)$ (see \eqref{rational}).
+In this section, we establish the Koplienko trace formula for an $n$-tuple of commuting self-adjoint operators (possibly unbounded) with perturbations in the root ideal $\ideal$ of a symmetrically normed ideal $\il$ (which, of course, satisfies Hypothesis \ref{Assumption}) of $\bh$ corresponding to the function space $\mathfrak{R}(\Rn)$ (see \eqref{rational}).
 Our goal will be accomplished in Theorem \ref{Kp-Thm2}.
-We begin this section with the following definition.
+We begin with the following convention.

-Due to the linearity of $\Tril$ and the linearity of the G\^{a}teaux derivative of the operator function, instead of $\RRn$, it will be sufficient to deal with the following class of functions: